billyabante/Robotics2_FK-IK_Group15_Cartesian_2024/README.md

 **Disadvantage:**
 - Difficult to solve

-  The image below is Inverse Kinematics Computation using graphical method.
+The image below is Inverse Kinematics Computation  of the Cartesian Manipulator using graphical method.

 <p align="center">
   <img width="460" height="auto"